-Profile.
-Civil Rights Activist.
-Murdered in 1965 by the KKK after the Selma to Montgomery march.
+Viola Liuzzo (April 11, 1925 – March 25, 1965), Civil Rights activist, was murdered in 1965 by the KKK after the Selma to Montgomery March.

-Shortly after the historic Voting Rights March had ended on Mar.
-25, 1965, she was shot in the head and killed by a car full of Klansmen, while driving on a deserted highway.
+Shortly after the historic Voting Rights March had ended on March 25, 1965, she was shot in the head and killed by a car full of Klansmen, while driving on a deserted highway.

 Why do we not know the story of Viola Luizzo, while nearly everyone has heard of Goodman, Schwerner and Cheney—the three rights workers killed the year before in Mississippi?
 The reasons are complex, and won’t be found in history books.

-Immediately following her murder, Liuzzo became the target of a smear campaign, mounted by J. Edgar Hoover and the FBI, as a means of diverting attention from the fact that a key FBI informant was in the car with Liuzzo’s killers.
+Immediately following her murder, Liuzzo became the target of a smear campaign, mounted by J. Edgar Hoover and the FBI [COINTELPRO], as a means of diverting attention from the fact that a key FBI informant was in the car with Liuzzo’s killers.
 This discrediting of her name—mostly based on her gender and wholly unfounded—succeeded in erasing Viola Liuzzo from our cultural memory.